vib-tcp/introduction_2_HPC/chapters/03_Infrastructure.md

 ## Summary

-With this overview you should be able to observe that every HPC instace will need a file system that should have at least 3 main locations
+With this overview you should be able to observe that every HPC instance will need a file system that should have at least 3 main locations

-1. The entripoint for you to communicate to the larger part of the system
+1. The entrypoint for you to communicate to the larger part of the system
 2. A long term storage where most of the data should be kept
 3. A low term temporary storage with more space to keep temporary files and outputs of your analysis but needs frequent back up in order not to loose your data.

 In some cases other spaces are reserved for more intense analysis for example.

-You should also observe that all resources will have different nodes that will differ in memory, disk space, etc. This might be challanging at first to know what to choose, but with time you will learn how much resource each analysis takes depending on the tools, input and output that will be linked to this.
+You should also observe that all resources will have different nodes that will differ in memory, disk space, etc. This might be challenging at first to know what to choose, but with time you will learn how much resource each analysis takes depending on the tools, input and output that will be linked to this.
 Optimizing your analysis to the correct resources will make your use more efficient and the whole community will benefit from this good practice.

-It is important to rememeber that the access to different resources will vary, for some you will have to buy credits and pay for the storage.
+It is important to remember that the access to different resources will vary, for some you will have to buy credits and pay for the storage.
 For others the access is granted based in other parameters.
-Always check beforehands what is needed so you take the best approach.
+Always check beforehand what is needed so you take the best approach.